Studying Education at MBU

 - Adequate general education and professional studies coursework.
 For students seeking an add-on license endorsement, a transcript review will determine adequate background for the program.

 Additional prerequisites may be required.
-Visit each endorsement’s catalog page for all admission and endorsement requirements.
+Visit each endorsement’s catalog page for all admission and endorsement requirements (see chart above).

 Non-Licensure Seeking Students

-MBU offers a wide array of education programs for students who don’t wish to seek teaching licensure, but still want to study in the field of education.
+MBU’s School of Education offers a wide array of programs for students who don’t seek teaching licensure or additional endorsements, but still want to study in the fields of Education, Applied Behavior Analysis, or Autism Studies.
 As a result, all the programs below can be taken without applying to the Teacher Education Program.

 - Applied Behavioral Analysis and Autism Studies (BA)